India expects about 150 million COVID-19 vaccine doses in August

-NEW DELHI, July 27 (Reuters) - The Indian government expects to have around 150 million COVID-19 vaccine doses in August, Vinod Kumar Paul, who heads a federal government panel on vaccines, told a news conference on Tuesday.
+NEW DELHI (Reuters) - The Indian government expects to have around 150 million COVID-19 vaccine doses in August, Vinod Kumar Paul, who heads a federal government panel on vaccines, told a news conference on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.